From the 2026 budget audit

 Answer

-Share if you think EU programme co-financing should be assessed, not automatically expanded.
+Share if you think new EU programme co-financing should require a public benefit assessment before it is committed.

 The analyst's verdict